 We want to dictate what technology will do for us, not allow it to dictate what we can do.

 Begin by making each website page a physical page.
 Write down the title of the page and draw out what you want the page to look like.
 Keep in mind that each page's UI (User Interface) will generally want to be the same/similar so visitors feel comfortable finding the information they need without getting confused along the way.
 For example, keeping your menu items in the same place on each page will help visitors navigate your site more easily than if you move them around.

 For design, layout and color palette inspiration, look through websites, printed material and objects around you.
 Inspiration can even be found in nature!
 (OF COURSE, we're looking for inspiration, not direct copying, when it comes to other people's work.)
 Be sure to look at websites in your industry as well as outside your industry.
 You never know what little thing you find that just may be what you were looking for to inspire your own site design.
 Save screen captures and URLs as a reference of inspiration for your own design.
-Here's a handy site to save and share your color palette.
-It has a free color generator:

 If you already have printed material such as business cards, pamphlets or flyers, consider their design as you create your website presence.
 Having a consistent design presence is valuable for a strong brand.
 It's OK to grow and update your brand along the way, but try to be consistent with your customer-facing materials to avoid confusing your audience.
 We want people to be able to instantly recognize what you are sharing is all coming from the same person/business.